NilsRo/HotWaterRecirculatingPump/README.md

 Featurelist
 * Control the pump via out and return temperature sensor
 * MQTT publishing to get logging information
-* MQTT subscription to get heater information like provided by https://github.com/norberts1/hometop_HT3
+* MQTT subscription to get heater information and heater pump trigger like provided by https://github.com/norberts1/hometop_HT3
 * Realtime Clock support to maintain sleep ciycles and also cleaning everything every 24h
 * 2 relay support to add e.g. a magnetic vent
 * SSD1306 support to view status information